nctu-arch/NCTU_DLSR_final_project/README.md

 ```
 # How to Submit?
 * As a student, you can apply for a GitHub Student Developer Pack, which offers unlimited private repositories.
-* Fork this repository, and then make your forked repo private.
+* Fork this repository, and then make your forked repo duplicated.
 (Settings -> Danger Zone)
 * Add nctu-arch as collaborator.
 (Settings -> collaborator)
-* After deadline you need to create a pull request for open review.
+* After deadline we will pull your source code for open review.
 * Please describe the external plugins you used and its usage precisely.
 # Example usage
   ```